Tajikistan & Afghanistan

 -

-This tour specifically does not have as much strenuous activity as some other Far Corners offerings.
-However, the pace of travel will be quite intense and an ability to walk for most of the day will be required although multi-day trekking experience is not needed.
+This tour includes a specifically strenuous multi-day hike in Tajikistan.
+Those wishing to still attend can skip this section but it is one of the highlights of the tour.
+The pace of travel will also be quite intense and an ability to walk for most of the day will be required.

 -